krivadna/krivadna/README.md

 In **2024**, I embarked on a cybersecurity odyssey, guided by divine inspiration that **programming would be my calling** 🚀 My journey ignited with an AI-powered narrative:

-One of my first creations was an AI short film titled:**"Xenon: A Malevolent AI vs Aura, His Adversary"** 🤖

-This creation opened doors I never imagined:
+One of my first creations was an AI short film titled:**"Xenon: A Malevolent AI vs Aura, His Adversary"** 🤖 This creation opened doors I never imagined:

-- 🎯 Discovered by **USAF Cybersecurity Department** through LinkedIn & Facebook
+- 🎯I was Discovered by **USAF Cybersecurity Department** through LinkedIn & Facebook
 - 🎥 Commissioned to produce an **AI film** for the United States Air Force for their annual **Capture The Flag (CTF)** competition.